Cairns hotels guide: From backpacker hostels to romantic rendezvous

 Everything about this hotel has been designed for convenience.
 That’s why the ground floor apartments have their own private pool entrance – perfect for families who intend to spend their Cairns vacay poolside.

 Expect apartment-style living, fully self-contained kitchens and other perks like TVs in every room, free WiFi and media rooms, which will appeal to families who know screen time equals a good time (read: mum and dad time).

 If you do pull yourself away from the pool, you’ll also find Instagram-worthy panoramas of Trinity Bay from apartments on higher floors.

 For backpackers: YHA Cairns Central

-If you’re looking to stay somewhere highly decorated with tourism awards, look no further than the Cairns Central YHA opposite Cairns Central Shopping Centre.
+If you’re looking to stay somewhere that’s budget friendly and highly decorated with tourism awards, look no further than the Cairns Central YHA opposite Cairns Central Shopping Centre.
 Here, you’ll find 59 rooms with a mix of dorms, twin, double and even family rooms.